 Notice, for example, that the devices dkb100 and dkc100 are really two paths to the same device.
 The name dkb100 is for the path through adapter PKB0, and the name dkc100 is for the path through adapter PKC0.
 This can be determined by referring to the middle column, where the informational name includes the HSZ allocation class.
 The HSZ allocation class allows you to determine which console "devices" are really paths to the same HSZ device.

-Note The console may not recognize a change in the HSZ allocation clauntil after you issue a console INIT command. ss value
+The console may not recognize a change in the HSZ allocation class value until after vou issue a console INIT command.